sparkbox/br-frontend-testing-exercises/exercise-2/README.md

 ## Requirements
 Create a class TriangleClassifier with the following method:
-`classify(len1, len2, len3)`
+`classify(triangle)`

-This method accepts three numeric values each representing the length of one side of a triangle.
+This method accepts an object with three methods (`len1()`, `len2()`, `len3()`) each representing the length of one side of a triangle.
 It returns a classification, `scalene`, `isosceles`, or `equilateral`, where the return value corresponds to the actual type of the triangle.
 In addition, the classify method should perform error checking if the given lengths of the sides cannot correspond to a real triangle.
 In this case, it should raise the error ArgumentError.

-## Bonus
-Using `affix`, write tests for and build the App module to integrate TriangleClassifier with `index.html`.